LumosO11y/ObservabilityOnboarding/learning/observability/part4.md

 6. What is MTTD and MTTR?
 7. What are alerts, why are they important?
 What is an alert manager?
 8. List 2 more insights Observability gives your system and explain them.
-9. Provide a list of at least 3 on-prem observability solutions and 3 cloud-native observability solutions today with comparison.
-(Read about the grafana stack backend)
+9. Provide a list of at least 3 on-prem observability solutions and 3 cloud observability solutions that exist today with comparison.
+(Read about the grafana stack)

 ### Links